-Jonathan Brent (Yale University Press), Brian Carter (PIER), Tatjana Lorkovi (Library)
+Jonathan Brent (Yale University Press), Brian Carter (PIER), Tatjana Lorkovic (Library), Kevin Repp (Beinecke Library)

-In 1999, the former Council on West European Studies merged with the Council on Russian and East European Studies to create a new interdisciplinary body.
-The integrated European Studies Council formulates and implements new curricular and research programs reflective of current developments in Europe.
+The European Studies Council formulates and implements new curricular and research programs reflective of current developments in Europe.
 The geographical scope of the council's activities extends from Ireland to the lands of the former Soviet Union.
 Its definition represents a concept of Europe that embraces the conventional divisions into Western, Central, and Eastern Europe, and is understood to include the Balkans and Russia.
 In 2000 and 2003, the U.S. Department of Education designated the council a National Resource Center under its HEA Title VI program.